 Responsible breeders will only breed the healthiest dogs by screening for health checks.
 In turn, this means they are likely to produce the healthiest pups possible.
 When meeting a breeder, always ask for hip and elbow scores, as well as the results of the ophthalmologist exams.
 You must meet the pups in person, at their home with at least one parent.
 The breeders will be knowledgeable and keen to ask you why you think you’ll make a great fit for their Griff pups.

 The average starting price for a Griffon puppy is around $1,000.
 If you find pups being sold for less than this price, you need to question if they are really a reputable or responsible breeder.
 Puppy mills and low-quality breeders price their pups lower than decent breeders.
-And they often produce ill and unsocialized litters, so you need to avoid them at all costs.
+And they often produce ill and unsocialized litter, so you need to avoid them at all costs.

-There are also ongoing costs to looking after a Griffon pup, which could be for 15 years or more!
+There are also ongoing costs to looking after a Griffon pup, which could be for 15 years or more.
 Before welcoming a dog into your life, it’s super important to budget for them.
 Buying all the supplies they need as a pup can be costly.
 Thankfully, as a medium dog breed that is relatively healthy, they probably won’t be the most expensive dog to care for.

 Rescues & Shelters

 If you are more interested in rescuing a Wirehaired Pointing Griffon from a shelter, there are a few options.
-Adopting rather than shopping is not the best option for everyone, but it is an incredible thing to do!
+Adopting rather than shopping is not the best option for everyone, but it is an incredible thing to do.
 Just remember that the Griff is a relatively rare dog breed, so there might not be one ready to adopt straight away.
-But remember, good things come to those who wait!
+But remember, good things come to those who wait.

 Head out to your local rescue shelters and speak to the staff about any resident Griffs.
 If there isn’t one there, they might know of one in the nearby shelters.
 Alternatively, the American Wirehaired Pointing Griffon Association has an information page about rescuing Griffs that come up for adoption.
 Their website is full of other useful Griff-related info.